Francis Shoemaker: Early life

 Shoemaker was born on a farm in Flora Township, Renville County, Minnesota, and was self-educated with his mother’s assistance.
 He engaged in agricultural pursuits and worked for many farm and labor organizations.
 He was a charter member and organizer of the Minnesota Farmer-Labor Party.

-While Shoemaker was an organizer for the Nonpartisan League in 1920 he was attacked by the pastor of his church as Shoemaker had claimed that despite not being physically fit to enter the army and having a dependent wife was drafted with him being the only married man in the area to be so, but did not appeal the decision.
-In actuality other married men were drafted, Shoemaker was deemed physically fit, and had filed an appeal to the draft board.
+In 1920, while Shoemaker was an organizer for the Nonpartisan League, he was criticized by Harry Milford, the pastor of his church.
+Shoemaker had claimed that he was drafted despite not being physically fit to enter the army and having a dependent wife, being the only married man in the area to be so.
+Shoemaker said that he would not appeal the decision, but would gain retribution after returning.
+Milford stated that other married men were drafted, Shoemaker was deemed physically fit, and had filed an appeal to the draft board.

 Career

 In 1924 he assisted in organizing the Federated Farmer-Labor Party at Chicago in 1924.
 Shoemaker was nominated for Vice President of the United States, but declined to run.
 He served as editor and publisher of the People’s Voice, Green Bay Farmer, and Progressive Farmer newspapers in Green Bay, Wisconsin, from 1921 to 1927, and of the Organized Farmer newspaper in Red Wing, Minnesota in 1928.
-In 1931 he served nine months at Leavenworth penitentiary after being convicted for a federal charge of sending defamatory material through the mail and for violation of his probation.
+In 1931 he served nine months at Leavenworth Penitentiary after being convicted for a federal charge of sending defamatory material through the mail and for violation of his probation.

 Shoemaker was elected as a Farmer-Laborite to the 73rd congress.
 A House vote was held to determine whether or not to seat him and he was permitted retain his seat with 230 votes in his favor against 75 votes.
 During his tenure Shoemaker filed an impeachment resolution against United States District Judge Joseph W. Molyneaux which amounted to little.
 He was not a candidate for renomination in 1934 to the 74th congress, but was an unsuccessful candidate for nomination for Minnesota's Senate seat, but lost in the primary to incumbent Henrik Shipstead.

 While a sitting member of Congress, he was arrested outside of his House office by two detectives, serving a warrant for assaulting a taxi driver.